 We offer a wide range of classes from puppy basics to just for fun!

 Open enrollment.
-Attend any Thursday at 8pm, come a few minutes early the first time to enroll and receive your punch card good for 6 visits.
-Puppies must be current on all vaccinations (minimum 2 distemper combo boosters) and should be between the ages of 8 weeks and 5 months old to begin.
+Attend any Tuesday or Thursday at 7pm (one night each week).
+Puppies must be current on all vaccinations (minimum 2 distemper combo boosters) and should be between the ages of 8 weeks and 6 months old to begin.

 This is a fun class focusing primarily on socialization, bonding and basic obedience training.
 This class will provide you with all you need to know about common adolescent behavior problems and how to address and prevent them.
 Our instructors will answer questions, discuss adolescent development, and allow time for off leash play and socialization.
 This class is a wonderful continuation from out Social Puppies class!

 Open enrollment.
-Attend any Thursday at 7pm, come a few minutes early the first time to enroll.
-Class duration is 8 weeks and puppies should be between ages 5 months to 1 year to begin.
+Attend any Tuesday or Thursday at 8pm (one night each week).
+Class duration is 8 weeks and puppies should be between ages 6 -12 months to begin.

 Mentoring Shelter Dogs